olgazju/ml_camp_2023/midterm_project/README.md

 uvicorn predict:app --reload
 ```

 Then open `midterm_project/predict_request.ipynb`.
-Here you can find code for request to the server (sort of client) and JSON samples for predictions.
+Here you can find code for request to the server (sort of client) and JSON samples for predictions, copy different JSONs to client variable and click run.

 ## Docker